 - Reduces and stabilizes sway

 The tools needed to install them was a flat head screwdriver and 12mm Deep Well Socket.
 For our Winnebago View, we installed the following (click the links below FMI).
-Each pair cost about $190 but is a worthwhile investment.
+Each pair cost about $250 but is a worthwhile investment.